Fully First-Order Algorithms for Online Bilevel Optimization

-In the case of oscillatory drift in the inner-level optimal solution, our AF$^2$OBO still guarantees a sublinear regret bound of $O(\sqrt{T})$ if $\tau=1/2$, while the regret guarantees of static inner-iteration methods, such as OBBO \cite{bohne2024onlinenonconvexbileveloptimization} and F$^2$OBO, will suffer from linear regret.
+Our construction satisfies Assumptions~\ref{asm1},~\ref{asm2} when constant $c$ is set appropriately.
+With $y_t^*(x) = (-1)^tx$, $f_t(x, y_t^*(x)) = \widetilde{f}(y_t^*(x)) \equiv ce^{-x^2}$, it holds that { } In the case of oscillatory drift in the inner-level optimal solution, our AF$^2$OBO still guarantees a sublinear regret bound of $O(\log T)$ if $\tau=1/2$, while the regret guarantees of static inner-iteration methods, such as OBBO and F$^2$OBO, will suffer from linear regret.